-When it comes to the right and wrong things to do when preparing to start actively running with your pooch on a regular basis, if you can live by one ‘Do Not’, it’s this: Don’t jump right into running with dogs head-on without a vet's consultation, preparation and training.
+When it comes to the right and wrong things to do when preparing to start actively running with your pooch on a regular basis, if you can live by one ‘Do Not’, it’s this: Don’t jump right into running with dogs head-on without a vet's consultation, preparation, and training.

-Instead, take note of the following tips and whether you’re looking to get yourself or your dog in a better shape by jogging, or explore a new hobby, you and your running canine companion will soon be getting fit and having fun, and doing it safely too.
+Instead, take note of the following tips and whether you’re looking to get yourself or your dog in a better shape by jogging, or exploring a new hobby, you and your running canine companion will soon be getting fit and having fun, and doing it safely too.

 Talk to a Veterinarian